wp-plugins/download-manager/readme.txt

 == Changelog ==

+= 2.5.94 =
+* Fixed HTTP response code for download page
+* and this is the last update of v2.5.x , next update 2.6.0 , where wpdm moving to custom post type, but still I'll keep this version in archive.

 = 2.5.93 =
 * Added validation for input data
 * Updated settings page
 * Fixed access level issue
-* and this is the last update of v2.5.x , next update 2.6.0 , where wpdm moving to custom post type, but still I'll keep this version in archive.

 = 2.5.92 =
 * Applied sanitize file name for cached file